 This post may contain affiliate links.

-People often assume that Greek eggplant Moussaka is a difficult dish to prepare, requiring the skills of a professional chef to get it right.
-This stereotype likely stems from the fact that Moussaka takes some time to assemble, but in reality, it’s far from being a complicated dish to cook.
+People often assume that Greek Moussaka is a difficult dish to prepare, requiring the skills of a professional chef to get it right.
+My guess is that this assumption comes from the fact that Moussaka takes some time to assemble, but in reality, it’s far from being complicated.

 Table of Contents